gustavovazweb/gustavovazweb/README.md

 - :wave: Hi, I'm Gustavo.
-- :eyes: I'm interested in software development in general and I'm also into cyber security.
+- :eyes: I'm interested in software development in general and I'm also into cybersecurity.
 - :computer: I'm currently developing JavaScript/TypeScript applications with Node.js and React/React Native.
+- :construction_worker: All the apps and websites you see here were developed from scratch by me.
 - :grin: Feel free and take a look at them!!!